slowernews/wisdom-tldr/chapters/introduction.md

 ## On happiness

 <!--
-> *'At your funeral people will not recall what you did; they will only remember how you made them feel.' -- Kevin Kelly*
 > *'The rise is always better than the peak.' -- Jim Jefferies*
 > *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*